-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)

 1. NATURE OF FACILITY ASSOCIATION (continued)

 These combined financial statements do not account for any expenses incurred or revenue earned by individual members in respect to their participation in any aspect of the RSPs.